Skip to main content.

 Rex Humbard

-Rex Humbard (1919 - 2007) was an American televangelist with a huge emphasis on money (that is, your money to be sent to him).
-Known for his marketing gimmicks, such as "prayer cloths" and "faith nails" -- all designed to get people to send in their donations
+He was known for having a huge emphasis on money (that is, your money to be sent to him).
+Like many other televangelists he used an array of marketing gimmicks, such as “prayer cloths” and “faith nails” — all designed to get people to send in their donations.

 For instance, a March 1984 mass mailing signed by Humbard included a pewter, old-fashioned nail, with the text: